IEEE 754: Exception handling

-Additionally, operations like quantize when either operand is infinite, or when the result does not fit the destination format, will also signal invalid operation exception.

 Special values

 Signed zero

 In the IEEE 754 standard, zero is signed, meaning that there exist both a "positive zero" (+0) and a "negative zero" (−0).
 In most run-time environments, positive zero is usually printed as "0" and the negative zero as "-0".
 The two values behave as equal in numerical comparisons, but some operations return different results for +0 and −0.
 For instance, 1/(−0) returns negative infinity, while 1/(+0) returns positive infinity (so that the identity 1/(1/±∞) = ±∞ is maintained).
 Other common functions with a discontinuity at x = 0 which might treat +0 and −0 differently include Γ(x) and the principal square root of y + xi for any negative number y.
 As with any approximation scheme, operations involving "negative zero" can occasionally cause confusion.
 For example, in IEEE 754, x = y does not always imply 1/x = 1/y, as 0 = −0 but 1/0 ≠ 1/(−0).
 Moreover, the reciprocal square root (Note: See Fast inverse square root and Methods of computing square roots#Iterative methods for reciprocal square roots) of ±0 is ±∞ while the mathematical function $1/\sqrt{x}$ over the real numbers does not have any negative value.